mauriciog24/openstagram-pytest/README.md

 5. Install the requirements with `pip3 install -r requirements.txt`
 6. Go to the project directory with `cd openstagram`
-7. Run the tests with `pytest -v tests --host=localhost --port=8000`
+7. Run the tests with `pytest -v tests --browser=chrome --host=localhost --port=8000`

 #